Category Archives: Film Series

 Series Curator

-FAQs About Faith and Film at the Palace
+FAQs About Faith and Film at Film Alley

 Frequently Asked Questions

-A: You may see a church from time to time offering a class in conversational English for immigrants—English as a second language—to help them make sense of a world in which an unfamiliar tongue is spoken.
+A: You may see a church from time to time offering a conversational English class for immigrants—English as a second language—to help them become more fluent in English.
 Essentially, the Faith and Film classes are entertainment as a second language—helping improve the media literacy and fluency of anyone who watches movies.
 Zion Lutheran Church and School of Walburg has contracted with Parabolic Media to curate a series of classes for anyone interested in registering.

 Q: Why not call it Christianity and Film?